Chart Color Schemes

 Employment performance in Mount Barker Surrounds has been broadly consistent with national averages

 Mount Barker Surrounds has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 3.7% as of June 2021, with an estimated employment growth of 1.2% over the past year.
+The unemployment rate in the area is 3.7%.

-Health care & social assistance has limited presence with 14.7% employment compared to 17.7% regionally.
-The 12-month period from June 2024 to June 2025 saw employment increasing by 1.2%, while labour force increased by 1.7%, causing the unemployment rate to rise by 0.5 percentage points.
-In comparison, Greater Adelaide recorded employment growth of 2.1% and labour force growth of 2.1%, with unemployment rising marginally.
-State-level data as of Sep-25 shows SA employment grew by 1.06% year-on-year (adding 9,370 jobs), with the state unemployment rate at 4.5%, broadly in line with the national rate of 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest a potential future demand within Mount Barker Surrounds.
-These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Mount Barker Surrounds's employment mix suggests local growth of approximately 6.1%% over five years and 12.9% over ten years.
+The area has a notably high concentration in agriculture, forestry & fishing, with employment levels at 6.1 times the regional average.
+However, health care & social assistance has limited presence with 14.7% employment compared to 17.7% regionally.
+The area may offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
+Over a 12-month period ending in June 2025, employment increased by 1.2%, labour force increased by 1.7%, causing the unemployment rate to rise by 0.5 percentage points.
+In comparison, Greater Adelaide recorded employment growth of 2.1% and labour force growth of 2.1%, with a marginal rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment expansion at 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Mount Barker Surrounds' employment mix suggests local growth of approximately 6.1%% over five years and 12.9% over ten years.

 Frequently Asked Questions - Employment